J.D., Temple University Beasley School of Law, 1993

 United States District Court for the Middle District of Pennsylvania

 United States Court of Appeals for the Third Circuit

 United States Court of Appeals for the D.C.
 Circuit

-As an experienced litigator, Eric is also well-equipped to handle airport-based litigation, whether it is suits brought by airlines, tenants, or property owners.
+Eric as an experienced litigator, he is also well equipped to handle airport-based litigation, whether it is suits brought by airlines, tenants, or property owners.
 His practice covers regulatory and litigation matters proceedings before the U.S. Department of Transportation, Federal Aviation Administration, and in cases filed in both the state and federal courts.